babahayo1/aas2024keamananjaringan/README.md

 ## Report Submission

-After completing the network security assessment, students must submit a detailed report in PDF format and submit it to our learning application.
-The report should be clear and well-organized, including the following sections:
+After completing the network security assessment, students must submit a detailed report in PDF format and submit it to our learning application and the due date on 15 July 2024 The report should be clear and well-organized, including the following sections:

 1. **Introduction:**
    - Overview of the assessment and objectives.